austinhuang0131/barinsta-docs/docs/faq.md

     **Do NOT attempt to log in on banned IPs.** Your account will be either locked until you provide a phone number, or banned with no recourse.

-Instagram believes blocking IPs will stop spambots, but we all know they're just hungry for tracking.
-Again, Barinsta can only do *so much* to protect your privacy, and if you don't want Zucc to look into your life, you need to cut every single Facebook product, which is incredibly difficult for many (especially for the author, who is in North America, and cutting them will risk losing contacts).
+Instagram believes that blocking IPs will stop spambots, but we all know they're just hungry for tracking.
+Remember that Barinsta can only do *so much* to protect your privacy (which already improves the condition for many Instagram users, but might not be to the satisfaction of privacy advocates), and if you want more, you do have to avoid every single Facebook-owned platform, which is incredibly difficult for many (especially for the author, who is in North America, and cutting them will risk losing contacts).

 Bibliogram, on the other hand, actually allows you to access Instagram contents (public profiles only) without connecting to Facebook.
 However, Instagram is working hard to render it unusable, so unfortunately, [it will probably stop working soon](https://lists.sr.ht/~cadence/bibliogram-announce/%3C20201218014302.855fa8a816be2f19da2f56e3%40disroot.org%3E).